fredericlemoine/fastqutils/README.md

-# fastqutils
+# Fastqutils

-Tool to handle fastq file.
+Tool to manipulate fastq and bam files.

-So far :
+Available commands :

+- bamtofasta  Converts the input bam file in fasta alignment
+- cap         Downsample reads in regions with too much coverage
+- completion  Generate the autocompletion script for the specified shell
+- generate    Generates a random Fastq file (for test purpose)
+- help        Help about any command
+- mask        Mask nucleotides from bam or fastq files
-- sample : take a random sample from the input fastq file(s)
+- sample      Subsample a FastQ File
-- stats  : displays some statistics about the fastq file(s)
+- stats       Displays different statistics about fastq file

-Input file may be single or paired end (gziped or not)
+- tobam       Generates an unaligned bam file from FASTQ file
+- tofasta     Converts input fastq file into fasta
+- version     Prints the version of fastqutils